NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 If your application consists of multiple modules, sharing Docker containers across tests can significantly speed up the testing process.
 Instead of spinning up new containers for each test module, containers can be shared, reducing the startup time and resource usage.

-If we set the `spring.docker.compose.lifecycle-management` as `start-only` ([reference to document](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose.lifecycle)), then the docker cluster will not stop after each test.
+If we set the `spring.docker.compose.lifecycle-management` as `start-only` ([reference to document](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose.lifecycle)), then the docker cluster won't stop after each test.
 In the second test, which needs to start the docker-compose, will find the docker cluster is already up and ignore that.

 ![profile_not_updated.png](resources/sb-docker/profile_not_updated.png)